 PIERCE TOWNSHIP, Ohio -- A former employee of a Rainbow Child Care facility pleaded not guilty to a charge of child endangerment Wednesday morning.

-Daycare officials fired Laura Macias last month from the Amelia location amid a state investigation alleging she used "cruel, harsh, unusual or extreme techniques" on a child while she worked at the Clermont County day care center.
+Daycare officials fired Laura Macias last month from the Amelia location amid a state investigation alleging she used "cruel, harsh, unusual or extreme techniques" on children while she worked at the Clermont County day care center.

 The WCPO I-Team learned about the recent allegations when one child's mother, Jessica Wilson, contacted us.
 Her son went to a Rainbow Child Care location on Appomattox Drive in Pierce Township.